wp-plugins/omnicard-lite/readme.txt

 == Description ==

-Are you using WooCommerce for WordPress with Rabo Omnikassa and want to be able to accept every Payment method it has to offer?
+Are you using WooCommerce for WordPress with Rabo Omnikassa and want to be able to accept all popular Payment methods?
 Looking for a super easy plugin that just works without fuss?
 OmniCard is for you!
-Where other plugins leave you in the dark by supporting one or two of the payment methods, OmniCard goes all the way by supporting iDEAL, All Credit Cards and MiniTix.
-All in one plugin, One gateway, hassle free and totally cool!
+Accept iDeal and Mister Cash/Bancontact in one plugin, One gateway, hassle free and totally cool!

 **Features**

+* Payment methods OmniCard Lite: iDEAL, Bancontact/Mister Cash
-* Payment methods: iDEAL, Bancontact/Mister Cash, VISA, V-PAY, Mastercard, Maestro, MiniTix
+* Payment methods OmniCard: iDEAL, Bancontact/Mister Cash, VISA, V-PAY, Mastercard, Maestro, MiniTix
 * Easy to use dashboard
 * Automated callback for asynchronous updates
 * All payment methods optional